-On 16 January 2020, the South Korean Supreme Court ruled that Luxembourg SICAVs are entitled to a reduced withholding tax rate on interest and dividend income under the Korea-Luxembourg tax treaty.
+On 16 January 2020, the South Korean Supreme Court ruled that Luxembourg SICAVs are entitled to a reduced withholding tax rate on dividend income under the Korea-Luxembourg tax treaty.

 In the past, Luxembourg SICAVs could claim Korea-Luxembourg tax treaty benefits on interest and dividend income from Korean bond and equity stock investments.